TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Index.rst

-You can find a quick guide to TypoScript configuration at :ref:`guide`, insights into TYPO3 backend configuration with TypoScript in the :ref:`TSconfig <t3tsconfig:start>` documentation and explanations of TypoScript syntax in the ":ref:`TypoScript Syntax <t3coreapi:typoscript-syntax-start>`" chapter of TYPO3 Explained.
+You can find a quick guide to TypoScript configuration at :ref:`guide`, insights into TYPO3 backend configuration with TypoScript in the :ref:`TSconfig <t3tsconfig:start>` documentation and explanations of TypoScript syntax in the ":ref:`TypoScript Syntax <typoscript-syntax>`" chapter.

 ----